cam8240/projects/README.md

 1. **RISC-V Processor**: Requires a RISC-V simulator (e.g., RARS or Spike) or FPGA tools for synthesis.
 2. **Linux Kernel**: Needs a Linux environment, GCC, and QEMU for x86 emulation.
 3. **Hardware Game**: Requires an FPGA board (e.g., DE10-Nano) and Quartus or Vivado for synthesis.
+4. **Crypto Market Data**: Requires WSL or Linux, libwebsockets, AWS credentials, and Node.js for the front end.

 ## Usage
 - **RISC-V Processor**: Run simulations or synthesize to test processor performance with provided test benches.
 - **Linux Kernel**: Compile and boot in QEMU to interact with the custom OS and terminals.
 - **Hardware Game**: Deploy to an FPGA to play the game via hardware inputs and display.
+- **Crypto Market Data**: Launch backend collectors with C or Python, store and stream data to AWS, and access the public UI via browser.

 Refer to each project’s `docs/` folder for detailed usage instructions.